-The Dana-Farber/Harvard Cancer Center (DF/HCC) is an innovative collaboration between seven participating institutions, including:
+The Dana-Farber/Harvard Cancer Center (DF/HCC) is a cancer research consortium between seven Boston participating institutions, including:

 - Beth Israel Deaconess Medical Center (BIDMC),

 - Brigham and Women’s Hospital (BWH),

 - Boston Children’s Hospital (BCH),

 - Dana-Farber Cancer Institute (DFCI),

 - Harvard T.H.
 Chan School of Public Health, and